havido/Cookbook-Application/README.md

 - As a user, I want to be able to filter recipes based on names, ingredients, dietary requirements, and/or time consumption
 - As a user, I want to be able to view the list of recipes after filtering
-- As a user, I want to be able to add my recipes to my collections
+- As a user, I want to be able to add my recipes to the library
-- As a user, I want to be able to improvise a recipe from the original database, and keep a record of it
+- As a user, I want to be able to view a recipe using its ID
 - As a user, I want to be able to select a recipe in the database and rate it, as well as comment on it